 - “Free college” is a misnomer and should be changed to “tuition-free college” or “college-for-all”, because the reality is that people across the political spectrum support tuition-free college when they understand how it actually works.
 For example, students still have to earn their way into college; the 11 countries that do it still charge minimal fees and have varying requirements.
 It’s no different than extending public school from 7th grade to high school as the U.S. did in the first half of the 20th century, except college would not be compulsory.

 - Eleven countries offer tuition-free college (Austria, Denmark, Germany, Finland, France, Sweden, Norway, Slovenia, Brazil, Luxembourg, Iceland), and both France and Spain charge $775-$1,400 U.S. per semester.
 These countries have established college-entry requirements and minimal fees that vary according to their needs, and the U.S. can do the same.

-- 17 U.S. states offer a version of tuition-free college showing political will does exist for such policies.
-Traditional red states like Arkansas, Indiana, Kentucky, Montana, Oklahoma, and Tennessee are among the states offering partial tuition break college programs.
+- 17 U.S. states offer a version of tuition-free college sometimes referred to as Tuition Break programs, showing political will does exist for such policies.
+Traditional red states like Arkansas, Indiana, Kentucky, Montana, Oklahoma, and Tennessee are among the states offering Tuition Break programs.